idatta21/idatta21.github.io/_posts/2021-9-12-Second-Blog-Post.md

 8.Future-proof due to very large, active developer community <br>

+9.R is an open-source language is a language on which we can work without any need for a license or a fee.

 ### What parts do you miss about your other language?

-1.Getting familiar with the R syntax presents a barrier to entry.<br>
+Getting familiar with the R syntax presents a barrier to entry for me.

-2.Stability/quality of little-used packages is often not as high as the core distribution.<br>

-3.Powerful hardware is required when working with very large data sets.<br>
+Powerful hardware is required when working with very large data sets which is not required for other languages.<br>

 ### Do you consider R a difficult language to learn?

-R has a reputation of being hard to learn.
-Some of that is due to the fact that it is radically different from other analytics software.
-Some is an unavoidable byproduct of its extreme power and flexibility. … As many have said, R makes easy things hard, and hard things easy.
+R is a very complicated language, and it has a steep learning curve.
+The people who don’t have prior knowledge or programming experience may find it difficult to learn R. In comparison to other programming language, R packages are much slower.
+Algorithms are spread across different packages.
+The programmers who have no prior knowledge of packages may find it difficult to implement algorithms As many have said, R makes easy things hard, and hard things easy.

 ## Example of a R Markdown output